mikehoh/MiniGallery/README.md

 jQuery plugin that helps to navigate through your images.

-You can click on thumbnails, previous or next links(buttons) and press Ctrl + Left arrow (Rigth arrow).
+You can click on thumbnails, previous or next links(buttons) and press Ctrl + Left arrow (Right arrow).
+Ctrl+Cmd+arrows on mac.

 **Instruction**